PavelPlachky/HCLFormsJS/README.md

 ### setUTMParamsFromURL
 Default value: false

-When set to true, sets hidden fields utmSource, utmMedium and utmCampaign from URL querystring parameters utm_source, utm_medium and utm_campaign.
+When this parameter is set to true, the extend function sets hidden fields utmSource, utmMedium and utmCampaign from URL querystring parameters utm_source, utm_medium and utm_campaign.
 Note that for PathFactory the UTM parameters are set using the PathFactory variables instead - see the pathFactoryParams option below.

+### appendEmailToRedirectURL
+Default value: false

+When this parameter is set to true, the extend function redirects the webpage after form submission to URL specified in the Success Notification field of a *Form page* that is hosting the form and appends a query string parameter *lb_email* with value of the submitted email address.

+### setURLField
+Default value: false

+When this parameter is set to true, the extend function sets the hidden field *URL Field* to the current URL, except any querystring or anchor.

 ### pathFactoryParams
 Default value: none